Krishna Prasad Sitaula

 Krishna Prasad Sitaula (कृष्ण प्रसाद सिटौला) is a Nepali politician, belonging to the Nepali Congress.
-Krishna Sitaula is known for playing an important role during the comprehensive peace accord.
+He is the leader of the Nepali Congress parliamentary party in the upper house, the Rastriya Sabha.

 Political career

 Sitaula was nominated general secretary of the party by president Sushil Koirala.
-A close confidant of the Koirala family, Sitaula served as Home Minister and Deputy prime minister in 2006.
+Sitaula served as Home Minister and Deputy prime minister in 2006.

 Sitaula won 1994 by-elections and 1999 elections from Jhapa 1.
 He had won from Jhapa 3 in the second constituent assembly election.

-Sitaula lost the 2021 elections due to betrayal from RPP, which had forged a nationwide alliance with Nepali Congress.
-It fielded Rajendra Prasad Lingden and allied with CPN (UML) to overthrow Sitaula.
+Sitaula lost the 2017 elections to Rajendra Prasad Lingden, who had forged an alliance with CPN (UML).